Automating Cryptographic Protocol Language Generation from Structured Specifications: Architecture

 \subsection{Graphical Design Editor}

-Whilst we see the XML as intuitive and in line with how you would describe a protocol in a specification, in practice, MetaCP is equipped with a modern Graphical Design Editor (GDE) as illustrated in the left part of Figure~\ref{fig:gde2psv}, to aid the user with the design of the protocol rather than focusing on a formalisation i.e. the PSV.
+XML is an intuitive language for describing a protocol in a specification, as its format is purposely easy to be manipulated by both humans and machines.
+Additionally, MetaCP is equipped with a Graphical Design Editor (GDE).
+The GDE aids the user with the design of the protocol rather than focusing on the formalisation part, i.e., the PSV.
 The GDE mimics the standard drawing process most familiar to any protocol designer, and it lets the user specify variables, functions and message flow.
 It does so through a smooth drag and drop design, making it easy to piece together the protocol.
 The GDE is intended to guide a user through the coherent definition of the PSV, automatically providing the following relationships in the data structure: first, the knowledge is automatically augmented as the protocol is constructed, and second, the GDE will enforce correct typing across the protocol and functions.
-The ability to store further relations and information about the protocol is a significant aid that modern frameworks for programming languages usually incorporate as the basics.
+The ability to store further relations and information about the protocol is a significant aid that modern frameworks for programming languages usually incorporate as the basics - but currently is not supported in any existing automated protocol verification tool.
 Once a desired protocol is drawn out, it can be saved as PSV.
 Figure~\ref{fig:gde2psv} highlights how some parts of the design reflect to the structure in PSV format.